-the CRM.
-You may find at the link above the videos of his three talks.
-The videos of the 2014 (Alessio Figalli) and
+You may find at the link above links to the videos of his three talks as well as videos of the lectures given by the 2014 speaker (Alessio Figalli),

 Concordia's Department of Mathematics and Statistics is hosting a MATH CIRCLE for

 students in grades 3-8 wishing to have

 fun solving challenging math problems.

 The circle meets on most Sundays.
 More info is

 For other outreach activities at Concordia University, please visit our page.